JupiterOne/graph-crowdstrike/docs/jupiterone.md

 CrowdStrike Falcon provides [detailed instructions on creating API credentials][1].

+At a minimum, please provide Read access to the following API Scopes:

+- Hosts
+- Prevention policies

+An additional scope is needed for ingesting vulnerabilities (Spotlight Vulnerabilities).
+Future additions may require other scopes.

 ### In JupiterOne

 1. From the configuration **Gear Icon**, select **Integrations**.